yi-ge/ci/README.md

 Continuous Integration System
 =============================

-This is a basic continuous integration server, designed for GitHub and GitLab.
-The program use together with https://github.com/yi-ge/ci-web or http://git.oschina.net/mgenius/ci-web.
+This is a basic continuous integration server, designed for GitHub and GitLab.<br> The program use together with https://github.com/yi-ge/ci-web or http://git.oschina.net/mgenius/ci-web.

 Python Versions
 ---------------